Emissaries of Divine Light

 Emissaries of Divine Light is an intentional community initiated by Lloyd Arthur Meeker in 1932.
 The foundational premise of the network is that human beings' true qualities can only be known as they are expressed in practical daily living.
-The mission of Emissaries of Divine Light, as cited in its articles of incorporation, is to assist in the spiritual regeneration of humanity under the inspiration of the divine spirit.
-Meeker saw the work of the Emissaries as an approach to spirituality that transcends physical and mental disciplines, and offers human beings the opportunity to experience their true identity by giving expression to the qualities of spirit that align with their divine nature.

 History

 Beginnings

 Lloyd Arthur Meeker was born on February 25, 1907.
 By 1929 he had already begun to experiment with Attunement.
-Emissaries of Divine Light dates its origin to Meeker’s spiritual awakening on September 16, 1932.
+Emissaries of Divine Light dates its origin to Meeker's spiritual awakening on September 16, 1932.
 On three successive evenings, Meeker had been compelled to write and, as he did so, he was said to have experienced a higher spiritual awareness that flowed through him.
 He reported that he had been looking for a teacher but realized through his awakening that the teacher he sought was within him.

 Meeker lectured, taught, and practiced Attunement in various locations in North America from 1929 to 1945.
 He wrote under the pen name Uranda, and he was known to his followers by that name.
 In 1945 Meeker established his headquarters at Sunrise Ranch, which was a dryland farm at the time.
 From 1952 to 1954 he conducted six-month Servers Training School classes at Sunrise Ranch, teaching Attunement and the spiritual understanding behind the practice, as well as practical spirituality.
 These classes were attended by people from many backgrounds and included GPC (God-Patient-Chiropractor) chiropractors, led by a former Major League Baseball pitcher, George Shears, and others.

-In 1954 Meeker died in a plane crash in San Francisco Bay with his wife, Kathy Meeker.
-A close associate of Meeker’s, Albert Ackerley, and two children also died in the crash.
-Lord Martin Cecil (1909-1988), who had worked closely with Meeker, assumed the responsibility for leading Emissaries of Divine Light from 1954 until he died in 1988.
+On August 4, 1954, while flying to Reno, Nevada, Meeker crashed his Cessna 180 plane into San Francisco Bay shortly after taking off from Oakland, California.
+He, his wife Kathy Meeker, his close associate Albert Ackerley, and two children all died in the crash.
+Shortly after, the Civil Aeronautics Administration found Meeker guilty of two flight violations that both could have resulted him being fined or grounded, though there was no finding or attribution of responsibility as to the cause of the crash.
+According to the CAA, though he was cleared for takeoff by the Oakland tower operator and proceeded to fly through 1,000 feet of clouds, Meeker did not have an instrument pilot's rating which would have qualified him to fly through clouds.
+His medical certificate, required by every private flier, had also expired four days prior to the crash.
+Lord Martin Cecil (1909-1988), who had worked closely with Meeker after being introduced to him by Conrad O'Brien-ffrench, assumed the responsibility for leading Emissaries of Divine Light from 1954 until he died in 1988.
 Lord Martin succeeded his older brother to become The 7th Marquess of Exeter in October 1981.